bhaveshbagul0707/Restaurant-reservation-system/README.md

 - **Total Bookings**: All reservations across all time
 - **Today's Bookings**: Only reservations for today
 - **Total Guests Booked**: Sum of all guest counts
+- **View Feedback**: Feedback given by cousomer can we view by admin
 - **Available Tables**: Restaurant capacity (always 6)

 **Manage Bookings**